There are two kinds of Dialysis that are offered here at the Dialysis Centre at Nanavati Max. The kinds are:

-It is an artificial way of cleaning the blood by removing the toxins from it.
-The procedure is performed at the dialysis unit in the hospital where a dialysis nurse or technician inserts two needles in patient’s arm which transfers the blood into the filter present in dialysis machine through a soft tube.
-The dialysis machine then filters the blood and returns it into the patient’s body.
+Haemodialysis is an artificial way of cleaning blood by removing toxins from it.
+The procedure is performed at the dialysis unit in the hospital where a dialysis nurse or technician inserts two needles into a patient’s arm, which transfers the blood into the filter present in a dialysis machine through a soft tube.
+The dialysis machine then filters the blood and returns it to the patient’s body.
 For the process of Haemodialysis, the process of Renal Replacement Therapy (RRT) is performed.
 It is a therapy that replaces the blood-filtering function of the kidneys using:

 - Online Haemodiafiltration: It is a method of therapy that utilizes the dialysis machine's ultrapure dialysate as a replacement fluid.
 This enables large quantities of fluid to be exchanged during therapy, resulting in dialysis that more strongly resembles the kidney's natural function.
 At present, this method of treatment is the best and most efficient therapy for replacing the kidney.
 Online HDF decreases the risk of heart problems.
 Blood pressure and anaemia can be better regulated with this technique.
 The operation also gently removes surplus water and more effectively filters toxins from the blood of a patient.

 - Acute Intermittent Haemodialysis (IHD):It is a blood purification method that is used for brief intervals.
 It collects blood from a patient’s body which is pumped through a dialysis filter and is returned to a patient following the removal of surplus water and wastes.